 The reservation price is the least favourable point at which you will accept a negotiated agreement.
 For example, for a seller this means the least amount (minimum) or bottom line they would be prepared to accept.
 For a buyer, it would mean the most (maximum) or bottom line that they would be prepared to pay.
 It is also sometimes referred to as the "walk-away" point.

 Cross-cultural negotiation requires very detailed preparation on cultural differences.
 The history of business negotiation shows that many negotiations in China failed not because of lack of common ground but rather because of ignorance of cultural differences.
 Many western academics have commented that China sees herself as Chung-Kuo – the middle kingdom, the centre of the universe.
 This view states that the Chinese feel superior in the area of moral and spiritual

 Our efforts to create value in any negotiation will be highly limited if we don't form a collaborative negotiation approach with the other side.
 We don’t want to find ourselves making a shaky agreement with an angry and resentful partner.
 Instead, we want to create a relationship that is solid and durable, and benefits everyone.
 The ideal scenario is to leave the table shaking hands, smiling, and feeling pleased that we worked together to make the best possible deal for both

-Companies that find themselves embroiled in a bitter feud over a contract dispute have three options to find a solution.
-They can litigate their claim through the court system; go to arbitration; or use a mediator to resolve the dispute.
-Many companies have invariably used one of these processes to address a dispute.
-There are significant differences that should be considered before deciding upon which method to employ.
-It probably goes without saying that litigation is likely
+Options to Resolve Business Disputes Companies that find themselves embroiled in a bitter feud over a contract dispute have three options to find a solution.
+They can either: Litigate their claim through the court system Go to arbitration Use a mediation process to resolve the dispute Many companies have invariably used one of these processes to address a dispute.
+There are significant differences to consider before deciding upon which method to employ.
+Arbitration and

 The act of making a similar or like exchange of something in return for something given by one party to another party.
 In a negotiation, this could entail an exchange of information and/or an exchange of concessions between the negotiating parties.